openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/02-create-verticle.md

-In the previous labs, you have created two RESTful services: Catalog and Inventory.
+In the previous scenarios, you have created two RESTful services: Catalog and Inventory.
 Instead of the web front contacting each of these backend services, you can create an API Gateway which is an entry point for for the web front to access all backend services from a single place.
 This pattern is expectedly called [API Gateway](http://microservices.io/patterns/apigateway.html) and is a common practice in Microservices